Blog August 16, 2024

 After informing the customer of the situation, the SOC team would normally continue investigation for further instances of the malware in the environment, try to discover its origins and search for any possible persistence mechanisms or other suspicious findings.

-The expert pair left the audience to ponder some important questions – “Will AI be capable of generating state-of-the-art malware in the future?” and “Will Artificial Intelligence ever be capable of beating Human Intelligence?”, concluding that the while the answer to those questions is uncertain, the only certainty is that the combination of human intelligence with AI will be an unstoppable force.
+The expert pair left the audience to ponder some important questions – “Will AI be capable of generating state-of-the-art malware in the future?” and “Will Artificial Intelligence ever be capable of beating Human Intelligence?”, concluding that while the answer to those questions is uncertain, the only certainty is that the combination of human intelligence with AI will be an unstoppable force.